Budae Jjigae (Korean Army Stew)

 - Make your budae jjigae in a large, shallow pan to hold all the ingredients.

-- I usually opt for store-bought chicken stock which saves time.
+- I usually use store-bought chicken stock (low-sodium) which saves time.

-- Alternatively, try the homemade dried kelp & anchovy stock or beef stock.
-For the latter, see my tteokguk recipe.
+- Alternatively, try the homemade dried kelp & anchovy stock or beef (ox bone) stock.

 - Cook your Korean stew on a portable burner right at the table, and have people pick out what they like to eat while the stew is simmering.
 (Most of the ingredients don’t take long to cook)